RobTillaart/UUID/README.md

   - ESP32 UUID server => using timing of the calls as entropy !
   - RTC for entropy
   - EEPROM to store last seeds? (n)
+- derived class UUID_10 which only uses digits
+  - use overflow / error propagation from one byte to next.
+- derived class UUID_CH which uses 'g'..'v'
+  - same algorithm guaranteed disjunct set.

 ### Won't (unless)